-merica's Children: Key National Indicators of Well-Being, 2001 is the fifth annual report to the Nation on the condition of children in America.
+merica's Children: Key National Indicators of Well-Being, 2002 is the sixth annual report to the Nation on the condition of children in America.
 Eight contextual measures describe the changing population and family context in which children are living, and 24 indicators depict the well-being of children in the areas of economic security, health, behavior and social environment, and education.
-This year, the report has two special features on asthma prevalence and youth employment.
+This year's report has a special feature on children of at least one foreign-born parent.